Lingo (Dutch game show): Guessing words

-If a player fails to say a word within the time limit or gives an invalid word, the opposing team gets a turn.
-That team is then shown the next correct letter in the unknown word (unless there is only one space left).
-This will also happen if a team fails to guess the correct word within five turns.
-In this sixth turn, the opposing team may now confer.
+If a player fails to say a word in time or gives an invalid one, the opposing team gets a turn.
+That team is then shown the next correct letter in the unknown word (unless there is only one space left); this will also happen if the correct word isn't guessed within five turns.
+In this sixth turn, the opposing team may now confer, but if the word isn't guessed at this point, it's revealed and control goes back to the first team.

 Unusual words such as verb conjugations (e.g. "speaks") are considered valid words for a team to guess for the sake of giving themselves clues as to the real word but are never the correct answer.

-From 1989-2001, correct answers were worth ƒ50.
+From 1989 to 2001, correct answers were worth ƒ50.
 Prior to 2013, each word was worth €25 except for the last word which scored €40.
-From 2013 on, teams earned €15 for the first three 5-letter words, €25 for the next three 6-letter words, then €40 for the three 7-letter words after that, followed by a final eight-letter puzzle where the teams take it in turns, beginning at €60 and decreasing by €10 after every guess.
+From 2013 on, teams earned €15 for the first three five-letter words, €25 for the next three six-letter words, then €40 for the three seven-letter words after that, followed by a final eight-letter puzzle (seven letters as well as of February 2014) where the teams take it in turns, beginning at €60 and decreasing by €10 after every guess.
 On the 2019 revival, each word scores €15.

-In 2008 a new rule was added: the opposing team may guess the word, even when it is the other teams turn, but they can only do this once per game.
-If the opposing team is certain they know the word, they can press their button and guess the word.
-If their guess is incorrect, their score is halved.
-However, if they are correct, their score is doubled.
+From 2008 to 2014 a new rule was added: the opposing team could guess the word, even when it was the other team's turn, but they could only do this once per game.
+If the opposing team thought they knew the word, they could press their button and guess it, doubling their score if correct, and halving it if incorrect.